Bio

 First studies and arrival in Europe.

 Geoffrey Douglas Madge was born in Adelaide (Australia), having his first piano lessons at the age of eight.
-Later after hearing the great pianist Benno Moiseiwitsch he decided to continue his piano studies with Clemens Leski at the Elder Conservatorium in Adelaide.
+Later after hearing the great pianist Benno Moiseiwitsch he continued his piano studies with Clemens Leski at the Elder Conservatorium in Adelaide.
 During this period he was busy composing string quartets, songs and works for piano solo.
 At an early stage he developed an interest in unjustifiably neglected composers and this became one of his main enterprises.
 He toured Australia for 3 years with a piano trio.
 Then, in 1963, after winning first prize in the ABC piano competition in Sydney, he went to Europe to study with Eduardo del Pueyo in Brussels and Geza Anda in Luzern.
 Following this he gave successful debut concerts in London, Cologne, Budapest and Amsterdam.
 He settled in Holland upon his appointment as professor of piano at the Royal Conservatorium in The Hague, he is now retired.

 Recital programs.

-Geoffrey Madge’s recital programmes are a combination of baroque, classical, 19th century and contemporary works, often a combination of well-known and unknown compositions.
-Also special projects like his “Cathedrals of Sound” series (first arranged for the 1996 Adelaide Festival) in which he performs in 3 or 4 recitals epoch-making works from the whole piano literature, including the monumental Berlioz/Liszt Symfonie Fantastique.
-During the last years some of the main works he has been performing are Bach’s Goldberg Variations, The Art of Fugue and the complete Well-tempered Clavier.
-Performances of such major works as Beethoven’s Diabelli Variations and Hammerklavier Sonata, Reger’s Bach Variations and the Debussy Etudes have always been a highlight in his concert programmes.
+Geoffrey Madges recital programmes are a combination of baroque, classical, 19th century and contemporary works, often a combination of well-known and unknown compositions.
+Also special projects like his Cathedrals of Sound; series (first arranged for the 1996 Adelaide Festival) in which he performs epoch-making works in 3 or 4 recitals from the whole piano literature,including the monumental Berlioz/Liszt Symfonie Fantastique.
+During the last years some of the main works he has been performing are Bach's Goldberg Variations, The Art of Fugue and the complete Well-tempered Clavier.
+Performances of such major works as Beethoven's Diabelli Variations and Hammerklavier Sonata, Reger's Bach Variations and the Debussy Etudes have always been a highlight in his concert programmes.
 He has always been fascinated by the connections between architecture and music.

 Concerto repertoire and other interests.